 For hair, use with freshly conditioned hair or dry hair that needs some pick-me-up.
 The sheen and definition you get is to die for!
 Also, you don’t need an oil on top of this.
 This acts as a sealant cream more than a moisturizing cream on the hair.

-The only reason I would not repurchase this is that my Nivea lotion still does the job quite well, and I’ve recently ventured into making a personal whipped blend of shea butter, mango butter and 99% aloe vera that I will be using until I ran out.
-Then, yes I will likely repurchase this shea cream then.
+The only reason I will not repurchase this is that my Nivea lotion still does the job quite well, and I’ve recently ventured into making a personal whipped blend of shea butter, mango butter and 99% aloe vera that I will be using until I ran out.
+Also, it’s so grainy and I’m not over that yet.

 Store: Shop 208 Mukwano Courts, Buganda Rd, Kampala